Introduction of Ledger Posting

 The form in which a ledger book is to be maintained depends upon the business requirement capacity to afford the same and business facilities.
 There are three forms of the ledger that are in practice

-- Bound Book Ledger: Generally most of the organisation or small businesses prefer these types of ledger.
+Generally, most organisations or small businesses prefer these types of ledger.
 This type of ledger is the overall less expensive and easy form viewpoint of preservation.
 This ledger is in the form of a bound book.
 At the beginning of it, the index is given and thereafter each page is serially numbered.
 As and When required, a new page can’t be added in this type of ledger because it is a book in bound form.

-- Loose Leaf ledger: This type of ledger is in a filed form in between two thick paper covers or in between two metals sheets.
+This type of ledger is in a filed form in between two thick paper covers or in between two metals sheets.
 The structure is connected with a special type of lock.
-As with the lock system, It ensures the facility with safety.
+As with the lock system, It ensures the facility with safe.
 Here each page is serially numbered.
 Here, a trader can increase or decrease the number of pages according to his requirements.

 But nowadays a computer is widely increasing in accounting entries and ledger.